 Configure IrDA in the Integrated Peripherals submenu ("Super IO Device" section) of the BIOS.
+Refer to chapter 3 for more information.

 You may need to install the proper drivers in your operating system to use the IrDA function.
 Refer to your operating system's manual or documentation for more information.